-1. The Chamber is the world's largest business federation.
+The Chamber's amicus brief provides a unique perspective informed by its position as the world's largest business federation.
 The Chamber represents approximately 300,000 direct members and indirectly represents the interests of more than three million businesses and professional organizations of every size, in every industry sector, and from every region of the country.
 Many of the Chamber's members maintain, administer, or provide services to employee-benefit plans governed by ERISA.
+In fact, the Chamber's membership is unique because it includes representatives from all aspects of the private-sector retirement system, such as plan sponsors, asset managers, recordkeepers, consultants, and other service providers.